 Today's Top Stories

 An audit conducted by the Department of Human Services Office of the Inspector General revealed that Mancini sometimes used nitrous oxide (laughing gas) at double the concentration levels (nitrous oxide-to-oxygen) for children.

 The audit also found that Mancini would take identical X-rays six times on the same patient, which is also the maximum number of X-rays Medicaid will reimburse for one patient during a single visit.

-Mancini is facing four criminal charges and a civil suit for falsified Medicaid claims.
+Mancini is also the subject of civil suit for alleged falsified Medicaid claims.